-- Debtor education course: You must complete this course after you file bankruptcy in order to get a discharge.
+- Additional fees: You must take a debt education course after you file for bankruptcy in order to get a discharge.
 The cost can range from $50 to $100, according to the FTC.
-If you can’t afford the fee, you may be able to get the provider to lower their fee or waive it completely.
+If you can’t afford the fee, you may be able to get the provider to lower its fee or waive it completely.

-If you choose to work with a lawyer, their fees will probably account for the largest chunk of your bankruptcy costs.
+If you choose to work with a lawyer, legal service fees will probably account for the largest chunk of your bankruptcy costs.
 But it will almost certainly be worth it.

 Bankruptcy laws are complicated, and you could lose income or property unnecessarily if you’re not familiar with the law.
 Sound legal advice can help protect you and improve your chances of receiving a favorable outcome.